 Admittedly, the sprayer I used was too small for this job but it still gave me an incredibly smooth finish!
 Next time, I’ll probably upgrade to a larger sprayer though.

 I applied one coat of primer over the face of the slats and then 2 coats of paint over everything!
 (And yes, I wore a mask so I wasn’t breathing in all the fumes.)

 We love it!
 No more sterile hospital vibes in this room!

-Next up for the office makeover - we’ll start working on the desk situation again.
-I’ve decided to paint the filing cabinets under the desk to match the wall and then we’ll build more storage under the desk for our printers hide in.
+Next up for the office makeover – we’ll start working on the desk situation again.
+I’ve decided to paint the filing cabinets under the desk to match the wall and then we’ll build more storage under the desk for our printers to hide in.
 And then of course I will finally decorate this room!
 Can’t wait to take you along for the transformation!
 Stay tuned!